 Graphic Designer salary expectations

-According to Indeed Salaries, the average salary for a Graphic Designer is £25,359.
-Starting salary for this role may be dependent on experience, location and company.
+According to Indeed Salaries, the average salary for a Graphic Designer is £24,976 per year.
+Salaries vary, depending on factors like location and level of experience.

 Job description samples for similar positions